The Raystown Lake Region of Huntingdon County, Pennsylvania, is a hidden treasure, offering history, scenic views, and the best in outdoor recreation.

 I don't typically include visitor centers in our stories, but the Huntington County Visitors Bureau is an exception to the rule.

-First of all, the bureau is run by executive director Matt Price and marketing director Ed Stoddard, two uber-cool guys who are crazy in love with the Raystown Lake Region.
-If you stop by, one or both of them will be available to provide you the information you need to make the most of your visit to the area.
+At the time of our visit, the bureau was run by executive director Matt Price and marketing director Ed Stoddard, two uber-cool guys who are crazy in love with the Raystown Lake Region.
+If you stop by, visitors bureau staff will be available to provide you the information you need to make the most of your visit to the area.

 Secondly, the visitor bureau building is situated on a scenic overlook that makes it a destination all its own.